ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 When launching the training script you can also provide some of the parameters contained in the configuration file directly via `CLI`.
 For example one can provide the paths to the training, the input channels and the labels to select, the input shape, either to apply normalization or standardization to the input, the batch size, the learning rate value and the path where to save the trained model.
-For example you can run a script like the following:
+For example, you can run a script like the following:
 ```commandline
 python pypopsyn/learning/train_sbi.py --configuration config_sbi.json --dataset_training data/example_generator_magrot/dataset_train.csv --dataset_statistics data/example_generator_magrot/statistics_train.json --filter_inputs 9 10 11 --filter_labels 12 13 --input_shape 3 32 32 --len_output_layer 32 --standardize 1 --batch_size 1 --lr 1e-5 --save_dir data/example_learning_sbi
 ```